-Construction work on Benromach began in 1898 but it took until 1900 to complete.
-Like many distilleries, Benromach has changed hands from owner to owner on multiple occasions over the years and experienced several periods of lengthy closure.
-Most recently, the distillery suffered at the hands of DCL (later Diageo) who decided to mothball the distillery in 1983 as part of a large-scale cost cutting exercise.
+Construction work on Benromach distillery began in 1898 but took until 1900 to complete.
+The distillery has changed hands from owner to owner on multiple occasions over the years and even experienced several lengthy periods of closure.
+Most recently, the site was mothballed in 1983 as part of a massive cost cutting exercise at DCL.

-In 1993, Benromach distillery was bought by Gordon & MacPhail, the well known independent bottler from the Speyside town of Elgin.
-Plans were put in place to get the distillery producing a ‘classic’ speyside style of single malt, including the use of peated barley, a practice that has all but disappeared in the area today.
+In 1993, Benromach was bought by Gordon & MacPhail, a well known independent bottler from the Speyside town of Elgin.
+Plans were put in place to produce a ‘classic’ speyside style of single malt, including the use of peated barley, a practice that has all but disappeared in the area today.
 Gordon & MacPhail decided that Benromach should maintain this traditional smokey element and insisted upon a mix of Brewer’s and Distiller’s yeast in the fermentation process, adding some additional fruity notes to the spirits character.

 Benromach’s 10 year old single malt makes up the ‘classic range’ along with the 15 year old and 100 proof expression.

-Overall: 42.5 / 50.
 Gordon & MacPhail deserve credit for the way they’ve gone about things at Benromach and most of all for the interesting, characterful malt that they produce.
-A good example of what an affordable, 10 year old malt can offer.
+A great example of what an affordable, 10 year old Speyside malt can offer.